ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

    1. Open an AMPLIFY Catalog item.
    2. Click **Subscribe**.
-   3. Select the Team and API Manager Application name (created in Step 1) for which you want to subscribe. **WARNING**: The subscription will fail if you select an application for which no APIs have been given access.
-For additional information, see [Manage AMPLIFY Catalog subscriptions.](https://docs.axway.com/bundle/axway-open-docs/page/docs/catalog/manage_subscriptions/index.html)
+   3. Select the Team and API Manager Application name for which you want to subscribe.
+For additional information, see [Manage AMPLIFY Catalog subscriptions.](/docs/catalog/manage_subscriptions/)

 2. Based on the API subscription approval (manual vs. automatic), an API provider has to approve the subscription.